-Rehabilitation of pediatric mandibular fracture following dashboard injury: Case Report
+Rehabilitation of psediatric mandibular fracture following dashboard injury: Case Report

 Abstract

 Paediatric maxillofacial fractures make up for 1% - 15% of all facial fractures, which happen because of their distinct anatomical and developmental reasons.
 These include greater bone flexibility, the ratio between the cranial-to-facial volume, the paranasal sinuses' limited pneumatization, and protective heaters like the buccal fat pad and developing tooth buds.
 The most common are road traffic accidents (RTA), falls, violence, and sports injuries.
-This report underscores pediatric mandibular fracture rehabilitation as a result of a dashboard injury.
+This report underscores paediatric mandibular fracture rehabilitation as a result of a dashboard injury.
 This article is devoted for the description of surgical reconstruction of a 12-year-old child which was diagnosed with bilateral parasymphysial mandibular fractures cause an unrestrained front-seat RTA.
 A skull X-ray and multidetector CT scans were used to confirm the diagnosis.
 Under general anesthesia, closed reduction with intermaxillary fixation (IMF) was conducted.
 This technique is mainly useful in settings with few available resources or where advanced fixation methods are not available.

-Key words: Fracture mandible, Pediatrics, Road traffic accident, Internal fixation.
+Key words: Fracture mandible, Paediatrics, Road traffic accident, Internal fixation.

 Introduction

-According to the World Health Organization, Road Traffic Accidents (RTA) are responsible for 20–50 million non-fatal injuries and 1.3 million fatal injuries annually [1].
-Among such injuries; dashboard impacts possessing acceleration-deceleration forces which represent a unique diagnostic and management challenges, as abrupt deceleration causes the passenger to collide with the dashboard or steering wheel [2] leading to a wide spectrum of injuries including facial complex injuries, blunt thoracoabdominal injuries, pelvic fractures, and lower extremity traumas [3].
-Furthermore, acceleration-deceleration injuries are particularly concerned due to the resulting life-threatening internal injuries i.e., traumatic brain injuries, aortic rupture and spinal fractures [4].
+According to the World Health Organization (WHO), road traffic accidents (RTA) are responsible for 20–50 million non-fatal injuries and 1.3 million fatal injuries annually [1].
+Among such injuries; dashboard impacts possessing acceleration-deceleration forces which represent a unique diagnostic and management challenges, as abrupt deceleration causes the passenger to collide with the dashboard or steering wheel [2] leading to a wide spectrum of injuries including complex facial injuries, blunt thoracoabdominal injuries, pelvic fractures, and lower extremity trauma [3].
+Furthermore, acceleration-deceleration injuries are particularly concerned due to the resulting life-threatening internal injuries i.e. traumatic brain injuries, aortic rupture and spinal fractures [4].

-The incidence of soft tissue injuries exceeds that of facial fractures in RTA.
+In the head and neck, the incidence of soft tissue injuries exceeds that of facial fractures caused by RTA.
 Lacerated wounds are the most common types of soft tissue injuries and the orbital region represent the most common site.
 Lacerated wounds are not associated with higher rates of facial fractures upon comparison with other wounds, except for frontal lacerations.
 Midfacial fractures have the highest prevalence, followed by upper and lower facial fractures consecutively [5].
-Effective management requires a multidisciplinary trauma surgeon together with critical care physicians [6,7], besides the necessity of the availability of advanced imaging modalities i.e., Multidetector Computerized Tomography (MDCT) scans for assessing the extent of injury, particularly in cases with multiple traumas [8].
+Effective management requires a multidisciplinary trauma surgeon together with critical care physicians [6,7], besides the necessity of the availability of advanced imaging modalities i.e. multidetector computerized tomography (MDCT) scans for assessing the extent of injury, particularly in cases with multiple trauma [8].
 Treatment plan includes; hemodynamic stabilization, surgical intervention and rehabilitation [9].

+There is paucity of reports on RTA related maxillofacial fracture in children.
+Hence, this study aimed to highlight the management of paediatric maxillofacial fracture caused by dashboard from our centre.

 Case presentation

 A 12-years-old male patient was admitted to our emergency clinic due to a road traffic accident.
-Upon asking the parents, they clarified that he was sitting in the front passenger seat without fasting his seat belt and upon sudden deceleration his body was projected forwards and his face had strongly impacted with the dashboard.
-Status generalis; The patient was alert, conscious with Glasgow Coma Scale (GCS) of 15/15 [Table 1][10].
+Upon asking the parents, they clarified that he was sitting in the front passenger seat without fastening his seat belt and upon sudden deceleration his body was projected forwards with his face consequently strongly impacting the adjacent car’s dashboard.
+The patient was alert, conscious with Glasgow Coma Scale (GCS) of 15/15 [Table 1][10].
 No signs of motor affection, no signs of respiratory distress with normal respiration and chest movement with a freely mobile lax anterolateral abdominal wall excluding thoracoabdominal injuries.
 No fractures in the extremities.
 The patent was normotensive with no fever.
-Status localis; No airway obstruction, mild panfacial edema.
+No airway obstruction, mild panfacial edema.
 Frontal wound about 5 cm was sutured outside our clinic.
 No bleeding from any facial orifice expects for blood clots in the oral cavity.
 Multiple abrasions and contusions affect the both central and lateral face regions [Figure 1].